Dunic15/ai_memory_experiment/ai_experiment/docs/DATA_GUIDE.md

 ## Notes

-- All timestamps are in ISO format (YYYY-MM-DDTHH:MM:SS.ssssss)
+- All timestamps are ISO 8601 with timezone offsets (YYYY-MM-DDTHH:MM:SS.ssssss±HH:MM)
 - Time values are in milliseconds unless specified as seconds
 - JSON fields need to be parsed before analysis
 - Participant IDs are sequential (P001, P002, etc.)